 VCL services

 VCL services offer an efficient mechanism to manage and control traffic to your domains, powered by Fastly's variant of the Varnish Configuration Language (VCL).
-The code you run on VCL services is compiled by Fastly, which means that in addition to uploading VCL code via our API, you can also write it directly into our web interface, or enable high level features that will generate VCL code for you.
+The code you run on VCL services is compiled by Fastly, which means that in addition to uploading VCL code via our API or CLI, you can also write it directly into our web interface or enable high level features that will generate VCL code for you.

 Getting started